georgegiannakidis/georgegiannakidis/README.md

 ## 👨‍💻 About Me

-I'm a Technical Solutions Specialist with 8+ years in SaaS support and operations, now actively transitioning into **Governance, Risk & Compliance (GRC)** and cybersecurity.
+I'm a Technical Solutions Specialist with 8+ years in SaaS support and operations, now actively transitioning into **Governance, Risk & Compliance (GRC)** and **Cybersecurity**.
 Throughout my career I've worked on security-adjacent tasks - access control enforcement, phishing triage, log monitoring, secure third-party integrations - and built a foundation I'm now formalizing through study, certifications, and hands-on labs.

 🎓 **Currently pursuing M.S. in Computer Science (Cybersecurity Concentration)** at the University of Hartford - starting Fall 2026.